jimmybutzen/mydu-scripts/items/README.md

 ## Usage

 1. **Modify Items:** You can customize the list of items by editing the predefined array within the script.
 Each item should be defined by its type ID and the desired quantity.
-The itemIds can be found in the item hierachie in BO.
+The itemIds can be found in the item hierarchy in BO.
    - **Windows Only:** On Windows, you need to set the `maxIndex` to the last index `[N]` of the items array.

 2. **Run the Script:** Execute the script in a terminal.
 You will be prompted to enter a `playerId`.